-Rating 0 1 2 3 Element A Are students and their families always treated equitably and with respect?
-All students and their families are not treated equitably and with respect All students and their families are sometimes treated equitably and with respect All students and their families are usually treated equitably and with respect All students and their families are always treated equitably and with respect
+Rating 0 1 2 3 Element A All students and their All students and their All students and their All students and their Are students and their families are not treated families are sometimes families are usually families are always treated families always treated equitably and with respect treated equitably and with treated equitably and equitably and with respect equitably and with respect with respect respect? !